skulpt/skulpt/source/Recursion/recursionexercises.rst

 #.
 Draw a call stack for the Tower of Hanoi problem.
 Assume that you
    start with a stack of three disks.

 #.
-Using the rules as described in Section {sec:sierpinski} draw a
+Using the recursive rules as described, draw a
    Sierpinski triangle using paper and pencil.

 #.
 Using the dynamic programming algorithm for making change, find the